theartcher/theartcher/README.md

 ### Helldivers 2 theme on the N3DS

 Although not a very technical project, it is a fun one regardless.
 It is comically well documented for how small the project actually is.
-I had (hadn't\* in case Nintendo is reading this) hacked my 3DS to play some old, nostalgic games on it again, and I wanted a nice theme on it.
+I had (hadn't\* in case Nintendo is reading this) cracked my 3DS to play some old, nostalgic games on it again, and I wanted a nice theme on it.
 I got into Helldivers 2 semi-recently and was instantly hooked, thus I wanted to make my own theme for it.

 \> [Repository](https://github.com/theartcher/hd2-3ds-theme)